shubhamcommits/octoniusapp/scripts/online-office/howto.md

 You would need to define a domain for the office-server (i.e. `docs.example.com`) and traffic should be redirected to the **office-server** on port `9980` over a private network.

 There is an example `nginx-ssl-termination.conf` that you can use to proxy forward traffic to the office-server.

+Change the <URL> in the file for the libreoffice domail selected.

 **Nginx Conf Example**